-In the post ‘There Are Sabre-Toothed Tigers In Your Office‘, we discussed how our brains have evolved, and that the primal response that helped protect us from sabre-toothed tigers had changed.
+In the previous article ‘There Are Sabre-Toothed Tigers In Your Office‘, we discussed how our brains have evolved, and that the primal response that helped protect us from sabre-toothed tigers had changed.
 Our brains now see that same level of threat from domains of human social experience that we wouldn’t consider to be life or death situations.
 However, our brains react as if they are, releasing the same chemicals and in doing so depleting other parts of our brain of resources.

 This is bad news – because it is the other more evolved parts of our brain that we use most We rely on them to do our jobs well.
 When they are not functioning at 100% (because our brains Limbic System is responding to a perceived threat) our cognitive function is impacted in several ways: